 Not all of the courses listed in this section are offered every semester.
 Information on where and when these courses are available may be found in each semester’s course schedule available online at stlcc.edu/schedule.
-Contact the Enrollment Services office for more information.
+Contact advising for more information.

 Reading Proficiency Prerequisite

 Many of the courses in this catalog include a prerequisite of “Reading Proficiency.”
-This means that before a student can enroll in one of these courses, he or she must demonstrate the ability to read at the college level.
-This ability will give the student a much better chance to pass the course, since many courses require a certain amount of reading, whether it be a textbook, journal articles or reports from many sources.
+This means that before a student can enroll in one of these courses, they must demonstrate the ability to read at the college level.
+This ability will give the student a much better chance to pass the course as many courses require reading.